stacks-network/docs/_develop/auth_provider.md

     end
     ```

-    The `put` line is just a debug output to the console.
+    The `puts` line is just a debug output to the console.
 The gets the user's
     Blockstack info from `env['omniauth.hash`], which is where OmniAuth stores
     all authentication info.
 Then, that info is loaded into the `session` object
     under the key `:blockstack_user`.
 By adding this info to the session, the